J4NN0/deep-learning-cnn/README.md

 ![photo](https://cdn-images-1.medium.com/max/800/0*uIa_Dz3czXO5iWyI.)

-Furthermore, the learning rate affects how quickly our model can converge to a local minima (aka arrive at the best accuracy).
-Thus getting it right from the get go would mean lesser time for us to train the model.
+Furthermore, the learning rate affects how quickly our model can converge to local minima (aka arrive at the best accuracy).
+Thus getting it right from the get-go would mean less time for us to train the model.

-**How choose best learning rate?** If we record the learning at each iteration and plot the learning rate (log) against loss; we will see that as the learning rate increase, there will be a point where the loss stops decreasing and starts to increase.
+**How choose the best learning rate?** If we record the learning at each iteration and plot the learning rate (log) against loss; we will see that as the learning rate increases, there will be a point where the loss stops decreasing and starts to increase.
 In practice, our learning rate should ideally be somewhere to the left to the lowest point of the graph.

 ### Improvement

-There a lot of things you can do to improve your NN:
+There are a lot of things you can do to improve your NN:

 - Batch normalization (at every convolutional layer): it enables the use of higher learning rates, greatly accelerating the learning process.
 It also enabled the training of deep neural networks with sigmoid activations that were previously deemed too difficult to train due to the vanishing gradient problem.
 The whole point of BN is to adjust the values before they hit the activation function, so as to avoid the vanishing gradient problem.
 - Data augmentation: it is the creation of altered copies of each instance within a training dataset.